wanghailin97/nvx_UniLRR/README.txt

-This code verifies the unified linear convergence and minimax-optimal error rates for low-rank recovery from matrices to tensors.
+This code verifies the non-convex Unified Low-Rank Recovery (nvx_UniLRR) from matrices to tensors, including the linear convergence and minimax-optimal error rates.
 See the tests folder for reproducible experiments.